Shirley Hufstedler: Federal judicial service

-Hufstedler was nominated by President Lyndon B. Johnson on July 17, 1968, to the United States Court of Appeals for the Ninth Circuit, to a new seat authorized by 82 Stat.
-184. She was confirmed by the United States Senate on September 12, 1968, and received her commission on September 12, 1968.
+Hufstedler was nominated by President Lyndon B. Johnson on July 17, 1968, to the U.S. Ninth Circuit Court of Appeals, to a new seat authorized by 82 Stat.
+184. She was confirmed by the U.S. Senate on September 12, 1968, and received her commission on September 12, 1968.
 Her service terminated on December 5, 1979, due to her resignation.

 Selected judicial opinions

 In 1973, a panel of the Ninth Circuit Court of Appeals decided in Lau v.
 Nichols that the San Francisco Unified School District had not violated the Fourteenth Amendment when it provided inadequate supplemental language support for non-English speakers.
 Hufstedler was not a member of this panel, but she called for the case to be reheard by the entire Ninth Circuit Court, en banc.
 Hufstedler wrote, "access to education offered by the public schools is completely foreclosed to these children who cannot comprehend any of it" and that the decision paralleled similar arguments that were determined to be unconstitutional in Brown v.
 Board of Education.
-Subsequently, the United States Supreme Court agreed with Hufstedler and overturned the Ninth Circuit's decision.
+Subsequently, the U. S. Supreme Court agreed with Hufstedler and overturned the Ninth Circuit's decision.

 Hufstedler authored the majority opinion in Dietemann v.
 Time, Inc. (1971) Reporters employed by Life magazine would deceive their way into private homes and then record information and interactions between individuals in the home.
 Hufstedler affirmed the lower court's decision that such actions were an invasion of privacy.
 This helped provide clarity on freedom of the press and specifically, the limitations that the First Amendment has on protecting the freedom of the press.

 Hufstedler was in the majority for Warren Jones Co. v.
 Commissioner (1975).
 In this case, the majority decided that real estate had a certain fair market value which was determinable.
 Thus, taxpayers were required to include that fair market value in tax return calculations.

 Secretary of Education

-Hufstedler joined the Carter administration when appointed to be the first United States Secretary of Education in 1979.
+Hufstedler joined the Carter administration when appointed to be the first U.S. Secretary of Education in 1979.
 As the first Secretary of Education, Hufstedler's agenda has been depicted as being focused on strengthening state and federal interrelationships, as well as educational equity.
 Her dedication toward educational needs helped set precedent in the importance of its existence, even later preventing President Ronald Reagan's attempts to dismantle it all together after he beat President Carter in 1980.